nyatihinesh/Witness_Vision_Wonders/README.md

 ## 🚀 Project Overview

-Welcome to **Witness Vision Wonders (WvW)**, a multi-functional application I built as a high school student (11th grade) passionate about computer vision and Python.
-This project integrates real-time hand tracking with OpenCV, GUI development with Tkinter, and hardware interaction via Arduino, showcasing my ability to create engaging, user-centric tech solutions.
+Welcome to **Witness Vision Wonders (WvW)**, a multi-functional application I built as a secondary school student passionate about computer vision and Python.
+This project integrates real-time hand tracking with OpenCV, Graphical User Interface (GUI) development with Tkinter, showcasing my ability to create engaging, user-centric tech solutions.
 From gesture-controlled Ping-Pong to a virtual painter and educational quizzes, WvW is a testament to my skills in coding, problem-solving, and innovation.

 ### Key Features
 - **Ping-Pong**: Play a classic game using your hands as paddles, powered by hand tracking.